 Goa is a complete package for all kinds of people looking out for a beach vacation in India.
 It has clean beaches, amazing food and great party places.
 I bet, one can never explore entire Goa in just a few days.
 Every time I go there I see a different part of Goa.
 Here, I am sharing a very interesting itinerary for 5 days in Goa especially for the first timers.
 It covers North as well as South Goa.
-North Goa is more popular and commercialised.
-Because of its commercialization, it is usually very crowded.
+North Goa is more popular and commercialised and because of that, it is usually very crowded.
 It has amazing lounges and nightclubs.
 South Goa, unlike North, is very quiet, scenic and has better beaches.

 It is a 5 days itinerary for Goa – 2 days for North Goa and 3 Days for South Goa.